Skip to main content

 100 /// Notably, this does _not_ include the length of the header itself.
 For example, an entry holding the string

-101 /// "hello, world!" has a string length of 13 bytes, but since we have to pad out to meet our alignment requirements
+101 /// "hello, world!" has a string length of 13 bytes, but since we've to pad out to meet our alignment requirements

 102 /// for `EntryHeader`, we would end up with a capacity of 16 bytes.
 As such, `EntryHeader::len` would report `13`,